mui/material-ui/docs/data/joy/components/autocomplete/autocomplete.md

 ### Option appearance

-To customize the appearance of the options, use the `renderOption` prop along with the Autocomplete Option component as an option container.
+To customize the appearance of the options, use `renderOption` prop in combination with the `AutocompleteOption` component as an option container.

 {{"demo": "CountrySelect.js"}}

 ### Variants

-The Autocomplete component supports Joy UI's four [global variants](/joy-ui/main-features/global-variants/): `solid`, `soft`, `outlined` (default), and `plain`.
+The autocomplete component supports the four global variants: `outlined` (default), `soft`, `solid`, and `plain`.

 {{"demo": "InputAppearance.js"}}

 :::success
-To learn how to add your own variants, check out [Themed components—Extend variants](/joy-ui/customization/themed-components/#extend-variants).
+To learn how to add more variants to the component, check out [Themed components—Extend variants](/joy-ui/customization/themed-components/#extend-variants).
-Note that you lose the global variants when you add custom variants.
 :::

 ### Label

-Put an Autocomplete, a Form Label, and a Form Helper Text (optional) under a Form Control component to create an accessible Autocomplete:
+Put an `Autocomplete`, a `FormLabel` and a `FormHelperText` (optional) under a `FormControl` component to create an accessible autocomplete.

 {{"demo": "LabelAndHelperText.js"}}